mkistler/azure-api-style-guide/openapi-style-guidelines.md

 Service-defined path segments should be restricted to `0-9 A-Z a-z - . _ ~`,
 with `:` allowed only to designate an action operation.

+### Method

+Use put or patch for create operations, rather than post, since post is not inherently idempotent.

 ### Summary and description

 Each operation should have a summary and/or description.